 Some said he killed himself.

-Others pointed out he was on good terms with his family.
-He was a man of sterling character and would never commit suicide.
+Others pointed out he had a good relationship with his family.
+He had a sterling character and would never commit suicide.
 How could he have thrown his gun across the street after he shot himself?

 The insurance companies eventually paid out 50 cents on the dollar.

 His son and great-grandson graduated from Norwich and followed distinguished military careers.
 Colvocoresses’ great-grandson pioneered satellite mapping techniques.
 His great-great granddaughter also graduated from Norwich in 2005 and received a commission as a second lieutenant in the U.S. Army.

 Images: Colvos Passage By Memley6 – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=45557119.
 With thanks to Harold Colvocoresses, “Captain George Musalas Colvocoresses, U. S. N.” The Washington Historical Quarterly 25, no. 3 (1934): 163–70.